jeyabalajis/aws-certified-sa-pro-notes/docs/compute/elastic_bean_stalk.md

 - **Rolling with additional batch**: Same as Rolling, but an additional batch is deployed before taking the current batch instances out of service. _Small additional cost but no performance impact._
 - **Immutable**: Launch a fresh ASG group, alongside instances running the old version.
 Avoids partial failure. _Zero downtime, but cost is higher.
 Longer deployment time._ Rollback is the fastest.
 - **Traffic splitting**: Same as Immutable, but weight is configurable.
 It is canary, so a percentage of traffic is sent to new batch and if healthy, moves all traffic to new.
 - **Blue/Green**: Setup a stage environment and deploy updates there.
-Swap URls in Elastic Beanstalk.
+Use **Swap URLs** in Elastic Beanstalk to conduct a Blue/Green deployment.

 > Elastic Beanstalk abstracts the finer details and automatically handles all the details such as provisioning an ECS cluster, balancing load, auto-scaling, monitoring, and placing the containers across the cluster.